 Network Integration - Network hardware: TURCK Overmolded Mil-Spec Cordsets are completely assembled and 100 percent factory tested with no field assembly, soldering or wiring required, delivering an easy, robust connectivity solution.
-This is a Control Engineering 2014 Engineers’ Choice finalist.
+This is a Control Engineering 2014 Engineers’ Choice honorable mention.

 Traditional assembled Mil-Spec connectors come as an arrangement of components that require assembling and hand wiring before they can be used.
 This increases chances for mis-wiring and incurs high labor costs.

 Offering a more robust and secure connectivity solution than field-assembled versions, TURCK Overmolded Mil-Spec Cordsets are completely assembled and 100% factory tested to ensure optimal performance for applications in harsh environments, including automotive, mobile equipment, and oil and gas.

 Featuring a unique overmolded design, TURCK mil-spec cordsets eliminate field assembly, soldering and wiring—allowing operators to reduce downtime and maintenance labor and costs.
 Overmolded cordsets also provide the flexibly to seal to a wide variety of cable types and are compatible with standard Mil-Spec receptacles.